[ excerpt ]

 was signed at the end of that month, ceding the Sudeten regions to the Reich, it seems both publisher and author grew nervous, and the book was immediately pulled

-from bookstore shelves and "revised" while keeping the same layout and page count (thus the need to fill in where whole passages have been expurgated).
+from bookstore shelves and "revised" while keeping the same layout and page count (thus the need to fill in where whole passages were expurgated).
 A few of

 the original first edition survived, however, and our translation is based on this version.
 So rather than Nezval traipsing through the Troja district where the

-zoo is located and waxing about the lions and bears keeping watch over Prague, our edition has him explaining why he has taken a different view on events in Moscow
+zoo is located and waxing about the lions and bears keeping watch over Prague, our edition has him explaining why he has taken a different view than Breton on

-remains the same: a particular restaurant suddenly transports Nezval back to his student years, he walks the streets and reminisces of his past loves, musing on
+remains the same: a particular restaurant suddenly transports Nezval back to his student years, he walks the streets and reminisces about past loves, musing on

 the changing face of Prague and of all the cafés and pubs, many of which no longer exist, where he would meet friends and discuss the issues facing poets, and so forth.